Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Experiment Setup

 \item \textbf{Docker-based execution} runs the scripts inside an isolated Docker container~\cite{docker2024}.
 This provides a reproducible and sandboxed environment that prevents unintended side effects on the host system, and is widely adopted in production-grade agent frameworks for dependency management and security.

 \item \textbf{Open Interpreter sandbox} executes code through the Open Interpreter~\cite{openinterpreter2026} framework, which provides a managed sandboxed environment with built-in support for LLM-driven code execution.
-It represents a higher-level abstraction where the execution runtime is integrated into an end-to-end agent pipeline. \end{itemize} These three environments exhibit different levels of isolation and startup overhead, allowing us to evaluate whether the latency savings of \approach{} generalize across practical deployment settings.
+It represents a higher-level abstraction where the execution runtime is integrated into an end-to-end agent pipeline. \end{itemize} These three environments allow us to evaluate whether the latency savings of \approach{} generalize across practical deployment settings.
 All environments are configured with 2 CPU cores to reflect the resource-constrained settings typical of cloud-hosted code execution sandboxes.